-The 2017-18 season marked Kirsten (Gambrell) McMahon’s sixth at Case Western Reserve and fifth as women’s tennis head coach.
+The 2019-20 season will mark Kirsten (Gambrell) McMahon’s eight at Case Western Reserve and seventh as women’s tennis head coach.

 McMahon, the 2013 Wilson/ITA Central Region Women's Assistant of the Year, spent the 2012-13 campaign as assistant coach for both Spartan men's and women's tennis.
 She was then promoted to women’s head coach in July of 2013.

 In 2018-19, the Spartans went 8-11 and posted a 4-1 record in home matches throughout the year.
 CWRU qualified an athlete for the NCAA Division III Individual Championships, with sophomore Madeleine Paolucci competing in the singles draw for the first time in her career.
 The sophomore, who became the first All-American singles player in the history of the women's tennis program after picking up a first round win at the NCAA Championships, finished the year with a 19-8 singles record and added a 17-11 doubles record during the year.

 During the 2017-18 season, McMahon led the Spartans to a 15-4 overall record and was nationally-ranked throughout the campaign.
 They were featured as high as 15th in the poll during the course of the season, the highest ranking in the program's history.
 The Spartans qualified a pair of athletes for the NCAA Division III Individual Championships, with Nithya Kanagasegar competing in the singles draw for the fourth-straight season, and teaming with Madeleine Paolucci in the doubles draw.
 The pairing, which earned All-America honors following a quarterfinals berth at the NCAA Championships, finished the year with a 23-9 record together, matching the program record for doubles victories in season.